 Setting up a 360º Feedback Cycle

-This document will explain how to configure 360° feedback for your organization.
-Learn how to set up 360 cycles, invite participants, and track your company's progress.
+This document explains how to configure 360° feedback for your organization.
+Learn how to set up 360° cycles, invite participants, and track your company's progress.

 Cycle Setup Steps

 - Name your cycle

 - Determine the nomination process